Chaos for foliated spaces and pseudogroups: Introduction

 Note that, by the previous discussion, chaoticity of the foliated space is strictly stronger than chaoticity of the holonomy pseudogroup.
 We show in Section~\ref{s:chaoschaos} an explicit example of this behavior.

 Our next step is to extend Theorems~\ref{t:bbcds} and~\ref{t:auslanderyorkemin} for compact foliated spaces, where density of compact leaves and of closed leaves coincide.
-By the previous discussion, these results follows immediately from Theorems~\ref{t:ttdposicpseudo} and~\ref{t:auslanderyorkepseudo}. \begin{theorem} Let $X$ be a compact foliated space.
+By the previous discussion, these results follows immediately from Theorems~\ref{t:ttdposicpseudo} and~\ref{t:auslanderyorkepseudo}. \begin{theorem} Let $X$ be a compact Polish foliated space.
 If $X$ is topologically transitive and has density of compact leaves, then it is sensitive to initial conditions. \end{theorem}

-\begin{theorem} Let $X$ be a compact and topologically transitive foliated space.
+\begin{theorem} Let $X$ be a compact and topologically transitive Polish foliated space.
 Then $X$ is either sensitive to initial conditions or almost equicontinuous.
 Moreover, if $X$ is minimal, then it is either sensitive to initial conditions or equicontinuous. \end{theorem}

-In analogy to the case of pseudogroups, where we need compact generation in Theorem~\ref{t:ttdposicpseudo}, compactness is a necessary condition for Theorem~\ref{t:ttdposicfol}; a simple counterexample with totally disconnected transversals is constructed in Section~\ref{s:ttdposicfol}.
+In analogy to the case of pseudogroups, where we need compact generation in Theorem~\ref{t:ttdposicpseudo}, compactness cannot be dropped in Theorem~\ref{t:ttdposicfol}; a simple counterexample with totally disconnected transversals is constructed in Section~\ref{s:ttdposicfol}.
 One might wonder whether it is possible to find similar counterexamples among non-compact foliations, perhaps with smooth transversal dynamics.
 We conclude the paper in Sections~\ref{s:affinepseudogroup} and~\ref{s:ttdclnotsicaffine} with the following counterexample:

 \begin{theorem} There is a foliation by surfaces on a smooth $4$-manifold that is topologically transitive and has a dense set of compact leaves, but is not sensitive to initial conditions.
 This foliation is $C^\infty$ and transversally affine. \end{theorem}